Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CloudDatabase.md

 In order to be fully functional, bexhoma installs an instance of PostgreSQL, that does nothing (a container with psql would be enough).
 Bexhoma writes infos about the status of the experiment to this "SUT" pod to mimick it has access to the DBMS.
-Moreover the container is used to install a schema to YugabyteDB via psql.
+Moreover the container is used to install a schema to the database via psql.

 All metrics in monitoring are summed across all matching components.
-In this example, this means that used memory, CPU time, etc. are summed across all 3 nodes of the YugabyteDB cluster.

 **The results are not official benchmark results.
 Exact performance depends on a number of parameters.